hackerhouse-opensource/OffensiveLua/README.md

 # OffensiveLua

-Offensive Lua is a collection of offensive security scripts for performing offensive security objectives under Lua.
+Offensive Lua is a collection of offensive security scripts for performing offensive security tasks under Lua.
 You can test with "luajit.exe binrun.lua".
+These scripts run with Lua and FFI under Microsoft Windows to perform common operations such as:

+* Run an EXE
+* Bypass UAC
+* Exploit File or Registry
+* Common Tasks

+Lua is a lesser used but useful post-exploitation script choice, this repository contains common malicious behaviors that you may wish to achieve using Lua w/FFI on Windows hosts.

 | Filename | Description |
 | :---: | :--- |